kylermintah/personal-site/src/articles/yaml-templates/yaml-templates.md

   * **Azure Service Connection** - to use Azure resources you will also need [a valid service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).

-  * **YAML for ADO Pipelines** - In the example below we will be using pure yaml for our ADO build & release pipeline.
+  * **YAML for ADO Pipelines** - In the example below we will be using pure YAML for our ADO build & release pipeline.
 Make sure you are at least familiar with this process.
 [Pipeline basics](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops) & [YAML schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) for reference.

 <br>
 <hr />